 Let’ s look at some of the best strategies HR departments make to improve the employee-employer relationship:

 Good and honest communication is the foundation of every relationship.
 It is crucial to communicate openly with your employees, to create a safe space where no one is afraid to speak up or ask questions.
-Encourage feedback, share organizational updates with your team, inform them as soon as possible about people leaving.

 Avoid micromanaging your employees.
 Ensure that people know what they should do, what you expect of them, and that you are available if they need you.
 And then, step aside, let them be.
 Trust them.